wmikolajczyk/womiko-blog/_posts/2020-11-30-the-memory-leak.markdown

 My script uses multiple threads - maybe it should be the first thing to check.
 I needed to pass some credentials data into each thread to be able to perform required actions.
 Bunch of threads works in a pool to perform input-output heavy operations in a loop - I bet for every iteration this credentials data is put into memory again for each thread.

 I made a code-review together with my friend and he helped me to find that this actually is a problem.
-I did a mistake in the way I was storing data in threads in Python.
+There was a bug in the part of code that was storing data in threads in Python.
 As a result of that in every next iteration thread didn't have access to previously stored data so it needed to be stored again - and allocated more memory.
 ```Python3
 @property
 def client(self):